akashshinde26/delta-new/README.md

  # delta-new
-This is a new for Git &amp; Github classes
+This is a new for Git &amp; Github classes.